yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/teams.md

 ## Getting Started
 ### Creating a new Teams App

-For Integrating Yellow Messenger MS Team channel, you will need to create a new azure app and azure bot service for which you will receive Client ID, Client Secret.
+For Integrating Yellow.ai MS Team channel, you will need to create a new azure app and azure bot service for which you will receive Client ID, Client Secret.

 Steps to create a bot service :